johnsonjh/com-cpm/README.md

-# COM: A CP/M-80 SIMULATOR
+# COM: A CP/M-80 Simulator

 Sample \'*screen shot*\' from _**WordStar 3.00**_: